N (video game): Development

-Five years after N 1.4 release, on June 1, 2010, Metanet Software announced on the Forums and on the Metablog that they were going to definitely start with N 1.5.
+Five years after N 1.4 release, on June 1, 2010, Metanet Software announced on the forums and on the Metablog that they were going to definitely start with N 1.5.
 They created some threads in the forums that discussed every new aspect of the new version of N, asking for the players feedback, and asking the players their opinions.
 In December 2011, a demo of the N v2.0 beta was released in the form of a "contesque".
 Players who ranked highly in each section were awarded with prize packs, including T-shirts, N+ download codes, stickers, buttons and more.
 On January 1, 2013, version 2.0 was released as a full beta, complete with a new physics engine written in ActionScript 3.0.
+The official release added new episodes, bonus content and minor bug fixes; it is also the final free release for PC.

+Sequels

+N+ was released on the Xbox Live Arcade, Nintendo DS and PlayStation Portable in 2008, featuring multiplayer modes, and map editing and sharing.

-The official release added a plethora of new episodes and bonus content and minor bug fixes; it is also the final free release for PC.
-Approximately two and a half years later, in late July 2015, N++ was released on PlayStation 4 to critical acclaim; it has since been released on Windows, OS X, Linux, Xbox One, and Nintendo Switch.
+N++ was released on PlayStation 4 in 2015; it has since been released on Windows, OS X, Linux, Xbox One, and Nintendo Switch.